US DOE selects Tennessee Universities and State Agencies for Smart Manufacturing Leadership Program

 FEWSUS stands for International Research Coordination Network to Create Transdisciplinary Nodes of Food-Energy-Water to Support Sustainable Urban Systems.
 FEWSUS is funded by the US National Science Foundation.
 The grant, awarded to faculty and scientists at the University of Tennessee and Oak Ridge National Laboratory, supports the development of an International Research Coordination Network, designed to facilitate transdisciplinary, multinational communications and accelerate the development and transfer of multisectoral data, standards, analysis tools, new technologies, and a trained workforce among differently urbanized countries.

 FERSC is a Tier 1 University Transportation Center consortium led by the University of Tennessee, Knoxville.
 Its focus is the Infrastructure Investment and Jobs Act (IIJA)’s research priority, Improving Mobility of People and Goods as its primary area.
-The consortium supports the DOT Strategic Goals of Economic Strength and Global Competitiveness as the primary focus and Equity and Transformation as the secondaries.
+The consortium supports the DOT Strategic Goals of Economic Strength and Global Competitiveness.

 ISSE Magazines & Annual Reports